itsmaheenhasan-stack/mitre-attack-detection-rules/README.md

 rules/ → Sigma rule (.yml) + explanation (.md) for each technique

+## Methodology
+Each rule documents five things: what happened, why it's suspicious, which logs detect it, known false positives, and investigation steps.
+The goal isn't just detection syntax, it's showing the reasoning an analyst would use to triage it.

 ## Rules

 | Technique | ATT&CK ID | Status |